ArcadeHustle/FiSTer-JVS-IO/README.md

 Our theory was that Bobby Dilly's [JVSCore](https://github.com/bobbydilley/JVSCore/blob/master/src/input.c#L40) could be used to present MiSTer with a compatible joystick via [/dev/uinput](https://github.com/MiSTer-devel/Main_MiSTer/blob/master/input.cpp#L1307), and that minimal system modification would be required.
 The OpenJVS /dev/uinput implementation should simply mate right up with MiSTer's Input.cpp.<br>
 <img img width="400" height="323" src="https://github.com/ArcadeHustle/FiSTer-JVS-IO/blob/main/mating.jpg">

 We were right, and it did, it pretty well worked out the box our first try!
-We need to nail down some input mapping issues, and it will be ready for mainstream.
+We only needed to nail down some input mapping issues.
+It is technically ready for mainstream, but we need to wait for some other things to cook first.
 We have confirmed to be able to support a standard Sega control panel with 2 players and 6 buttons each side.<br>
 <img src="https://github.com/ArcadeHustle/FiSTer-JVS-IO/blob/main/jvscore.jpg">

 # What's next?